Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: Degrees of H older continuous mappings

 where $*$ denotes the Hodge duality.
 Observe that if $(e_j)_{j=1}^{2n}$ is an oriented, orthonormal basis of the cotangent space, the operator $\tau$ can be written as

-We let $E_+$ denote the sub-bundle of $\bigwedge^*T^*X$ consisting of even vectors with respect to the Hodge grading and $E_-$ the sub-bundle of odd vectors with respect to the Hodge grading.
+We let $E_+$ denote the sub-bundle of $\bigwedge^*T^*X\otimes \C$ consisting of even vectors with respect to the Hodge grading and $E_-$ the sub-bundle of odd vectors with respect to the Hodge grading.
 The operator $\tau$ anti-commutes with $\rd+\rd^*$ so $A=\rd+\rd^*$ is a well defined operator from $E_+$ to $E_-$.
 The operator $A$ is called the signature operator.
-Observe that $\tilde{A}=\rd+\rd^*$ as an operator on $\bigwedge^*T^*X$ and $\tilde{A}^2$ is the Laplace-Beltrami operator on $X$.
+Observe that $\tilde{A}=\rd+\rd^*$ as an operator on $\bigwedge^*T^*X\otimes\C$ and $\tilde{A}^2$ is the Laplace-Beltrami operator on $X$.
 By Theorem \ref{psumfred} the pair $(\tilde{\pi},\tilde{F}_{\rd+\rd^*})$ is a $q$-summable Fredholm module over $C^\alpha(X)$.

-Assume that $f:X\to Y$ is a H\"older continuous function where $Y$ is a $2n$-dimensional manifold.
+Assume that $f:X\to Y$ is a H\"older continuous function where $Y$ is a $2n$-dimensional oriented manifold.
 We can choose an open subset $U\subseteq Y$ such that there is a diffeomorphism $\nu:U\to B_{2n}$.
-In fact, by the closed mapping lemma, since $X$ is compact and $Y$ Hausdorff, the mapping $f$ is open and we can take $U$ in such a way that there is an open set $U_0\subseteq X$ satisfying $U\subseteq f(U_0)$ and $E_+$ and $E_-$ are trivial over $U_0$.
+In fact, by the closed mapping lemma, since $X$ is compact and $Y$ Hausdorff, the mapping $f$ is open.
+Therefore, it is possible to choose $U$ such that there is an open set $U_0\subseteq X$ satisfying $U\subseteq f(U_0)$ and $E_+$ and $E_-$ are trivial over $U_0$.

-Taking $\tilde{\nu}:Y\to \C^{n}$ as the Lipschitz continuous function defined in \eqref{nuext} we can for $k>n/\alpha$ define the integrable function $\tilde{f}_k\in L^1(X^{2k})$ as:
+Taking $\tilde{\nu}:Y\to \C^{n}$ as the Lipschitz continuous function defined in \eqref{nuexteven} we can for $k>n/\alpha$ define the integrable function $\tilde{f}_k\in L^1(X^{2k})$ as:

-where the second formula follows from Lemma \ref{tracalc}.
+where the second quantity is calculated through Lemma \ref{tracalc}.
 The kernel $H_{\rd+\rd^*,I}$ is in general quite hard to find.
 In local coordinates, the operator $K_{\rd+\rd^*}$ will be similar to a Riesz transform.
 The operator $W_0$ is the projection onto the finite-dimensional space of harmonic forms on $X$.
 We will demonstrate this by calculating the kernels $H_{\rd+\rd^*,I}$ explicitly on $S^{2n}$ in the next section.

-\begin{sats} Suppose that $X$ and $Y$ are smooth compact connected manifolds without boundary of dimension $2n$ and $f:X\to Y$ is H\"older continuous of exponent $\alpha$.
+\begin{sats} Suppose that $X$ and $Y$ are smooth compact connected oriented manifolds without boundary of dimension $2n$ and $f:X\to Y$ is H\"older continuous of exponent $\alpha$.
 When $k>n/\alpha$ the following integral formula holds:

-where $\tilde{f}_k$ is as in \eqref{tildef}--\eqref{qidef}. \end{sats}
+where $\tilde{f}_k$ is as in \eqref{tildef}. \end{sats}

 \begin{proof} While $F_{\rd+\rd^*}=(\rd+\rd ^*)(1+\Delta)^{-1/2}$, we have that